renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 $ sudo apachectl start
 ```

-Create a file index.php in your ~/Development/Sites folder with these contents:
+Create a file info.php in your ~/Development/Sites folder with these contents:

 ```php
 <?php phpinfo();